 Radon Myth 7– Radon systems are expensive.

 False- Radon mitigation systems are one of the least expensive repairs to a home.

-False- Radon gas is a Class A Carcinogen which means it cause cancer in humans.
-Other Class A carcinogens include: Arsenic, Asbestos, Vinyl Chloride, Benzene, Formaldehyde, Tobacco Smoke, and Hexavalent Chromium.
+False- Radon gas is a Class A Carcinogen which means it causes cancer in humans.
+Other Class A carcinogens include Arsenic, Asbestos, Vinyl Chloride, Benzene, Formaldehyde, Tobacco Smoke, and Hexavalent Chromium.